Department of Labor Logo United States Department of Labor

 Dexterity.
 Jewelers and precious stone and metal workers must precisely move their fingers and tools in order to grasp, manipulate, and assemble very small objects.

 Interpersonal skills.
-Jewelers and precious stone and metal workers interact with customers, whether they sell products in stores or at craft shows.
+Jewelers and precious stone and metal workers interact with customers, whether they sell products in stores, online, or at craft shows.

 Near vision.
-Jewelers and precious stone and metal workers need the ability to see details at close range (within a few feet of the observer).
+Jewelers and precious stone and metal workers must be able to see details at close range.

 Visualization skills.
-Jewelers and precious stone and metal workers must imagine how something might look after its shape is altered or when its parts are rearranged.
+Jewelers and precious stone and metal workers must be able to imagine how something might look after its shape is altered or when its parts are rearranged.

 Pay About this section